How To Stop Being Codependent And Overcome Codependency

 • Do you know when this dynamic first occurred?
 If so, do you know what might have incited it?

-Journaling can help you learn to start identifying unhealthy behaviors and organize your thoughts between therapy sessions.
-According to research published in 2017, psychoeducation can be a crucial element of effective therapeutic treatment and may help you address your concerns more successfully.
+Journaling can be a form of self-care that helps you identify unhealthy behaviors and organize your thoughts between therapy sessions.
+According to research published in 2017, psychoeducation can be a crucial element of effective therapeutic treatment, potentially helping you overcome codependency, take your own feelings into account, and have more healthy relationships.

-You can learn more about codependency from reputable sites like the American Psychological Association (APA).
-Learning more about codependency can help you identify maladaptive behaviors.
+You can learn more about codependent patterns from reputable sites like the American Psychological Association (APA).
+Learning more about codependency and how to stop being codependent can help you identify codependent tendencies and establish boundaries for healthier relationships.
 However, therapy is often recommended to address the underlying factors contributing to codependency.

 Getty

 Codependency can be confusing and complex.
 Therapists use different modalities to effectively address trauma, mental illness, and low self-esteem that may drive codependent behavior.
-In particular, cognitive-behavioral therapy (CBT) may help address these patterns.
-During CBT sessions, therapists work with clients to empower them to identify, evaluate, and reframe maladaptive thoughts, feelings, and behaviors.
+In particular, cognitive-behavioral therapy (CBT) may help address unhealthy patterns in codependent individuals.
+During CBT sessions, therapists or other mental health professionals work with clients to empower them to identify, evaluate, and reframe maladaptive thoughts, feelings, and behaviors.
+In some cases, individuals might benefit from couples, group, or family therapy.

 If you find it challenging to discuss your emotions with others, seeking therapy from the comfort of your home may be more appealing.
-A 2022 study of online cognitive-behavioral therapy found that it effectively improved self-esteem and the ability to use healthy coping mechanisms for young people.
+A 2022 study of online cognitive-behavioral therapy found that it effectively improved young people's self-esteem and their ability to use healthy coping mechanisms.

 Sites like BetterHelp offer therapy from licensed therapists with experience using CBT and other modalities to address concerns like codependency.
 In addition, you can choose whether to attend therapy sessions over video, phone, or live chat.
 For those with busy schedules, online therapy can be a more convenient way to find support.